hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 #### Schedule a Job
 The `Schedule Job` tab is a feature that enables users to manage and automate the execution of specific jobs or services within the system.

+* Clicking on the `Schedule Job` tab, directs the users to a page where they can schedule a specific job or service.
-This functionality provides users with an interface to schedule tasks at specific times, set intervals for repetition, and customize job execution parameters.
+* Here, users can input details such as date, time, frequency, and more to schedule a job at a specific time and set intervals for repetition.

-The `Run As System` checkbox option allows users to execute scheduled jobs as a system.
+* Additionally, users have the option to check the `Run As System` checkbox to execute the job as a system.

 ___